 Pniel, Languedoc, Johannesdal, and Kylemore remain relatively distinct, with small scale farms within the urban edge of each.
 Agricultural trade and labor continue to feature strongly in these settlements, both in land use, and the wellbeing of people.
 Settlements contain numerous places of historic significance and the density of development is relatively low.
 Undeveloped land within the urban edge occur south of Pniel and in a corridor between Languedoc and Kylemore (these areas were defined as future development areas in the previous MSDF).

-To ensure that the Boschendal Village development benefits residents in the Dwars Rivier Valley, an agreement was confirmed that 5% value of the initial sale of properties and 0.5% of all subsequent sales will be transferred to the Boschendal Treasury Trust (BTT) to ensure that development needs of Dwars Rivier are met through this opportunity.
+Boschendal Village development benefits Valley, an agreement was the initial sale of properties and 0.5% of all subsequent sales will be transferred to the Boschendal Treasury Trust (BTT) to ensure that development needs of Dwars Rivier are met